Hello friendly faces. I hope you had a fun and delicious weekend. How did you celebrate St. Paddy’s??

 I spent last weekend in Jacksonville, NC.
 I still owe you a recap of all the fun things I did there, but this 5 mile Mud Race deserved a post all on its own!

-This race took place on the Marine base, Camp Lejeune.
+This race took place on the United State Marine Corps Base Camp Lejeune.
 I have never been to Camp Lejeune (or any military base for that matter), so I was all in for a fun opportunity to not only get to check it out, but to be able to run with Marines.

 Saturday morning began bright and early.
 The race started at 8am, but I was up at 5:30 to leave the hotel by 6:30.
 It’s a process driving into the base itself, so I wanted to allot myself extra time.
 This race was part of the Grand Prix Series, which is based around racing with the U.S. Marines and on trails actually used by Marines for training.
 COOL, right?!